akshatalurkar/Shuffle-Sense/README.md

 ## How It Works

-shuffle-sense runs a four-stage pipeline every time you deal a card.
+Shuffle Sense runs a four-stage pipeline every time you deal a card.

 1. **Select**